vsrinivas/fuchsia/docs/symbolizer_markup.md

   filter triggers other processing, it may need to feed some distilled form of the contextual information to those processes.

-  On Magenta and Fuchsia in particular, "publish" means to call the `__sanitizer_publish_data` function from `<magenta/sanitizer.h>` with the "type" identifier as the "sink name" string.
-The "dump identifier" is the name attached to the Magenta VMO whose handle was passed in the call to `__sanitizer_publish_data`.
+  On Zircon and Fuchsia in particular, "publish" means to call the `__sanitizer_publish_data` function from `<zircon/sanitizer.h>` with the "type" identifier as the "sink name" string.
+The "dump identifier" is the name attached to the Zircon VMO whose handle was passed in the call to `__sanitizer_publish_data`.
   **TODO(mcgrathr): Link to docs about `__sanitizer_publish_data` and getting data dumps off the device.**